IBPA/DepressionProject/README.md

     --use-balanced-accuracy
 ```

+## Run fix_embed_colors for age 12/if colors are switched for depressed/not depressed

 ## Run run_tsne.py (don't need)

 ## Run make_readable_pcc_sc_kendall.py and make_readable_list.py after pasting in the best rfe list and lists from run_univariate's output